UuBroot/Downer/README.md

 ## Important note for developer

-Unfortunately, the original git repo was mismanaged, so there is no real git history.
+It is regrettable that the original Git repository was not managed correctly, which has resulted in a lack of Git history beyond the initial v1.0.0 release.